 Music Business prepares students to work in professions in both the for- and non-profit sectors of the music industry.
 Example professions include such as arts administration, the recording industry, talent management, non-profit arts organizations, entertainment law, film music, the digital/internet music industry, radio/television, music publishing, music retail/merchandising, and public relations/marketing.

 Coursework in the program covers subjects such as legal and career aspects of the music industry, accounting, marketing, basic music technology, economics, and related prerequisite coursework which should allow students to apply for Masters and/or Doctoral programs in Business Administration, Music Industry Management or Arts Administration after graduation.

 Students in the program develop necessary skills in arts management, communication, writing, entrepreneurship, basic financial and economic management, organizational structures and negotiation.
 Internships with corporate and non-profit arts organizations are required and generally occur during the Junior/Senior years of study, in preparation for careers in the globally-competitive music industry.

 Preferred entrance requirements

 In addition to appropriate musical background, talent and skills necessary for all auditioned music majors, these are related abilities, experiences and attributes preferred for success in the Music Business Program:

-Prospective students must audition on their primary instrument before an audition committee on one of four annual audition dates.
+Prospective students must audition on their primary instrument before an audition committee on one of the annual audition dates.

 Auditions and Advising